hashicorp/terraform-provider-azurerm/website/docs/r/site_recovery_vmware_replicated_vm.html.markdown

 layout: "azurerm"
 page_title: "Azure Resource Manager: azurerm_site_recovery_vmware_replicated_vm"
 description: |-
-    Manages a VMWare VM protected with Azure Site Recovery on Azure.
+    Manages a VMWare replicated VM protected with Azure Site Recovery on Azure.
 ---

 # azurerm_site_recovery_vmware_replicated_vm

-Manages a VMWare VM replicated using Azure Site Recovery (VMWare to Azure only).
+Manages a VMWare replicated VM using Azure Site Recovery (VMWare to Azure only).
 A replicated VM keeps a copiously updated image of the VM in Azure in order to be able to start the VM in Azure in case of a disaster.

 ## Example Usage